ucsb-cs148/w25/_lab/lab08.md

 # Third (and last) Retrospective

-You will get time on Wed, 03/06, to hold your third and last team Scrum Retrospective, but you can move the time of this meeting to whatever time within this lab period your team prefers, including right this lab session (03/01).
-Note though that Monday lecture (03/04) will be taken up entirely by team activity towards inter-team product testing.
+Hold your third and last team Scrum Retrospective during this lab.
+We suggest that you do this either on Wed., 03/05, or on Fri, 03/07.
 Make sure you have a Retro leader assigned (should be the case since it was part of the Leadership review last lab).

 You already know the goal and procedure for Retrospectives from your RETRO_01 and RETRO_02.
-This Retrospective allows you to discuss things that are relevant on your final stretch to product deployment, documentation, and presentation.
-Instead of designing an experiment this time, review what worked and what didn't from previous meetings, and make strong commitments towards the final stretch of product development towards launch!
+This Retrospective allows you to discuss things that are relevant on your final stretch to product deployment, documentation, and presentation. **Instead of designing an experiment this time, review what worked and what didn't from previous meetings, and make strong commitments towards the final stretch of product development towards launch**!

 * In your team's repo, under `team/retrospectives` directory, add a file `RETRO_03.md` (or whatever number you are at if you did other retros already) capturing the following: